 The How to build an Android ROM guide over at XDA University is a great introductory overview to help you get started.
 While it doesn’t actually go into the specifics of how to actually create each component that goes into a custom ROM, it provides beginners with a comprehensive yet digestible breakdown of the essential components.
-These include the:
+The. . .
+READ ON »

 Modifying and theming your Android device are both key tasks to enriching your Android experience, which is probably why members of the XDA community absolutely love modding and theming their devices.
 Today, we’ll be going over the basics of creating your own mod and theme for your Android device.

 To get a good grasp on the fundamentals of modding, it’s recommended to refer to the Zip-based rom tweaking guide found at XDA-U. The guide lists what tools you need, and goes on to break down exactly what each folder of a zip-based rom consist of, and what function of the device each folder is required for.
-Examples include the all important /System folder where the majority of your operating system is located, as well as /Framework which houses the core system framework apps that act as the ‘system skeleton’.
-The guide also points out exactly what folder, app and file is safe to change, and what possible modifications and customization can be achieved by doing so.
-This is especially important as changing, deleting or adding files may, in many cases, brick your device, such as with a bootloop.
+Examples include the all important /System folder where the majority of your operating system i. . .
+READ ON »

 We’ve previously covered step-by-step guides on how to compile your own kernel from source.
 Simply compiling some readily available source code though is only half the battle.
 For there to be any benefit of compiling and flashing your own kernel, you’re going to need to make some modifications.
 Which particular changes you make is of course entirely up to you, and there are a huge number of improvements that can be made at kernel level to improve the performance of any given device.
 If you’re at the stage of having compiled your own kernel but are a little unsure of where to go from there, XDA-University has a guide which will be of interest to you.